catwhitmer/students-js-frontend/README.md

 This app provides a database and web interface for users to:

+-Create a student
--Create an student which allows the teacher to see all the students enrolled, and allows the teacher to manage the students. -Each teacher can modify content of the student. -A teacher can create, update, and delete students. -Teacher inputs are validated by username presence.
-Also the teacher's id must be present as well.
+-Allows the teacher to see all the students enrolled -Allows the teacher to manage the students
+-Each teacher can modify content of their student only -A teacher can create, update, and delete students -Teacher inputs are validated by username presence -The teacher's id must be present as well.

-This backend was built with Rails, and with the use of ActiveRecord for storing information in a database.
-The frontend was build using object-oriented JavaScript.
+The frontend was build using JavaScript.
+The API was built using Ruby on Rails and the DB with ActiveRecord.

 Usage Backend
 1.clone repository 2.bundle install 3.rake db:migrate 4.rails s 5.Then navigate to localhost:3000 in your browser to see it in action.